shopwp/www/wp-content/plugins/mailgun/readme.txt

 == Changelog ==

+= 1.5.8.5 (2017-09-05): =
+- Change default click tracking setting to `htmlonly` (https://github.com/mailgun/wordpress-plugin/pull/58)
+- Change PHPMailer set-up stanza to use TLS

+= 1.5.8.4 (2017-06-28): =
+- Packaging fix which takes care of an odd filtering issue (https://wordpress.org/support/topic/1-5-8-3-broke-the-mg_mutate_message_body-filter)

 = 1.5.8.3 (2017-06-13): =
 - Fix a bug causing only the last header value to be used when multiple headers of the same type are specified (https://wordpress.org/support/topic/bug-with-mg_parse_headers/)
 - Added `pt_BR` translations (thanks @emersonbroga)

 = 1.5.8.2 (2017-02-27): =
+- Fix a bug causing empty tags to be sent with messages (#51)
+- Add `mg_mutate_message_body` hook to allow other plugins to modify the message body before send
+- Add `mg_mutate_attachments` hook to allow other plugins to modify the message attachments before send
+- Fix a bug causing the AJAX test to fail incorrectly.

+= 1.5.8.2 (2017-02-27): =
-* Fix a bug causing empty tags to be sent with messages (#51)
+- Fix a bug causing empty tags to be sent with messages (#51)
-* Add `mg_mutate_message_body` hook to allow other plugins to modify the message body before send
+- Add `mg_mutate_message_body` hook to allow other plugins to modify the message body before send
-* Add `mg_mutate_attachments` hook to allow other plugins to modify the message attachments before send
+- Add `mg_mutate_attachments` hook to allow other plugins to modify the message attachments before send
-* Fix a bug causing the AJAX test to fail incorrectly.
+- Fix a bug causing the AJAX test to fail incorrectly.

 = 1.5.8.1 (2017-02-06): =
-* Fix "Undefined property: MailgunAdmin::$hook_suffix" (#48)
+- Fix "Undefined property: MailgunAdmin::$hook_suffix" (#48)
-* Fix "Undefined variable: from_name on every email process" (API and SMTP) (#49)
+- Fix "Undefined variable: from_name on every email process" (API and SMTP) (#49)
-* Admin code now loads only on admin user access
+- Admin code now loads only on admin user access

 = 1.5.8 (2017-01-23): =
 * Rewrite a large chunk of old SMTP code